What is Albinism?

+Approximately one in every 1,400 children born in Tanzania is born with albinism.
 This is the highest rate in all of Africa and a significantly higher rate than in Europe and North America, where approximately one in 20,000 people has albinism.

 People with albinism are also outcasts in society.
 In many cases, mothers are advised to kill their babies with albinism.
 Often parents consider their children with albinism useless and do not enroll them in school.
 Those who do attend school face the challenge of low-vision and teachers who are usually ill-equipped to accommodate them.
 They are outcasts among their peers.

-We believe they are worthy of life and worthy of love.
-We feel called and convicted to protect, equip, and empower these ones with albinism.
+We believe in the deep LOVE that Jesus has for people with albinism.
+We believe they are worthy of life and worthy of love and feel called to protect, equip, and empower them.